9 tips to go green in the coffee sector

 Figure 3: Raised wooden beds for sun-drying coffee

-Photo provided by Grace Izerwe (Kopakama cooperative Rwanda)
+Source: Grace Izerwe (Kopakama Cooperative Rwanda)

 Cooperatives can also start using concrete beds and metallic beds (see Figure 5) to sun-dry coffee.
 You can help farmers to get these.
 They are more expensive in the short term.
 However, they help reduce the number of trees that get cut down, so they have ecological benefits.
 You will also not need to spend money cutting down trees or building these beds every year.
 This saves money in the long term.

 Agroforestry is the practice of mixing forest and timber trees and coffee plants in the same area.
 It can contribute to breaking the cycle of deforestation (see Figure 4).
 The trees provide a habitat for birds and other wildlife.
 This helps to preserve biodiversity.
 Agroforestry systems also positively affect the natural control of coffee pests.
 Agroforestry helps to preserve forests.
 This means farmers can receive extra income from the sale of timber and other forest products.
+Planting trees in a coffee farm also provides watershed protection.

 Figure 4: Agroforestry coffee system